MileHacker Logo

 Best Times to Visit

 Choosing the right time for your The jewel Of the atlantic trip significantly shapes your experience.
 The isle's climate has distinct seasons, each with one-of-a-kind perks and considerations.
 Spring (April - May) sees mild temperatures (10°C to 18°C), green landscapes, and blooming wildflowers.
-Summer (June - August) brings warm and sometimes hot conditions (18°C to 25°C), plenty of sunshine, and warm seas, ideal for beaches.
+Summer (June - August) brings warm to hot conditions (18°C to 25°C), plenty of sunshine, and warm seas, ideal for beaches.
 Autumn (September - October) maintains mild temperatures (12°C to 20°C), with golden light and autumnal colors.
 Winter (November - March) marks the quietest season, with cooler temperatures (5°C to 10°C) and higher rainfall.

 Seasonal Travel Advantages